Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Introduction

 Continuous observation over data streams has been utilized in several real-world applications.
 For example, security companies continuously analyze network traffic to detect abnormal Internet behaviors~\cite{csur:chandola2009anomaly}.
-Despite tangible benefits, analyzing and releasing data raises privacy concerns when these data contain sensitive individual information.
-Directly publishing raw statistics may reveal individual users' private information, such as daily routines and living habits.
-For instance, electricity usage data from smart meters can reveal whether a user is at home or even what household appliances are in use at some specific time~\cite{meter-memoir}.
-These potential privacy risks would discourage data sharing.
+However, analyzing and releasing streams raise privacy concerns when these data contain sensitive individual information.
+Directly publishing raw statistics may reveal individual users' private information.
+For instance, electricity usage data from smart meters can reveal whether a user is at home or even what household appliances are used at some specific time~\cite{meter-memoir}.

-A promising technique for private statistics releasing is differential privacy (DP)~\cite{tcc:DworkMNS06}, which has become the gold standard in the privacy-research community.
-Informally, any algorithm satisfying DP has the property that its output distribution on a given database is close to the output distribution when any single record in the dataset is replaced.
-The closeness is quantified by a parameter $\epsilon$.
-A smaller $\epsilon$ means a better privacy guarantee.
+A promising technique for releasing private statistics is differential privacy (DP)~\cite{tcc:DworkMNS06}, which has become the gold standard in the privacy-research community.
+Informally, any algorithm satisfying DP has the property that its output distribution on a given database is close to the output distribution on a similar dataset where any single record is replaced.
+The closeness is quantified by a parameter $\epsilon$, where a smaller $\epsilon$ offers a better privacy guarantee.